AEmilioDiStefano/ros2_ws/instructions_IRL.md

 ![host-and-port](media/motor_controller_1.jpeg) ![host-and-port](media/motor_controller_2_closeup.jpeg)

+(the photo depicts one example of a viable option, your motor controller may look different)

 ## ONE power bank or portable phone charger (at least 10,000 mAh, QC at least 18W, PD at least 18W),  **must include USB to type-c charge cable**)

 ![host-and-port](media/portable_power_bank.png)

+(the photo depicts one example of a viable option, your power bank may look different)

 ## ONE fuse holder **with at least one 5W fuse** (can be for car, motorcycle, or other type of machine)

 ![host-and-port](media/)

+(the photo depicts one example of a viable option, your fuse and fuse holder may look different)

 ## ONE simple on/off switch